phiroict/training-kube-certification/readme.md

 | bounce_minikube                 | Tear down and completely rebuild the k8s stack.                                                                                                  |

 # Design and use
 This is a complete stack development.
-This chapter will move to some of the design choices.
+This chapter will list some design choices.

 ## Main flow
 In the whole stack these are the main components.
-Some of the details are omitted, we get to them later.
+Some details are omitted, we get to them later.

 ![Main flow](docs/images/High_level_kubernetes_flow.png)